mdrisser/weather/README.md

 # Weather
 A pair of Python scripts to collect weather information from weather.gov.
 One script retrieves forecasts, the second retrieves current weather observations.

-The script share a common configuration files, written in TOML to determine which stations to collect the information from.
+The script share a common configuration file, written in TOML to determine which stations to collect the information from.
 ## Scripts
 ### weather.py
 This script pulls the weather information for the configured weather stations